-We’ve compiled an extensive list of free tools for teaching that will take your classroom to the next level and transform passive learning into active exploration.
+We’ve compiled an extensive list of free teaching tools that will take your classroom to the next level and transform passive learning into active exploration.
 For the sake of convenience, we have grouped the tools carefully.
 Check out this listicle and experiment with the tools to find out which ones work best in your local context.

 |Tools for Building Interactive Lessons|